 Field Loadable Software

-See FAA Order 8110.49 Chg 2 Chapter 5 (Approval of Field-Loadable Software (FLS)) for guidelines on obtaining approval of Field Loadable software.
+See AC 20-115D (Guidance of Field-Loadable Software (FLS)) for guidance on obtaining approval of Field Loadable software.

 Multiple Version Dissimilar Software

 This subsection should identify if a multiple version dissimilar software approach is being used or not on this project (typically not used).
 If used this section is to provide details on the multiple version dissimilar software approach(s) used on this project.
 See DO-178C Section 12.3.3 for guidelines on such verification.